 Information about Cable Cars & Lifts

-- You do not need verification (tested, recovered or vaccinated) to use the cable cars and lifts.
-Please have certificate with you for visiting the restaurants and huts on the mountain.
+- You do not need verification (tested, recovered or vaccinated) to use the cable cars and lifts on Austrian site, but need to have it with you for visiting restaurants or huts.

 - Please, wear an FFP2 mask in waiting areas and cabins